 This statistic is important because while VOCs could be harmful.
 In small quantities, it’s unlikely to have any drastic impact while at higher concentrations it could be dangerous.
-In this first two months, the concentration of VOC emissions is likely to be far higher and therefore during this period you must make an effort to reduce the risk to yourself and your family.
+In these first two months, the concentration of VOC emissions is likely to be far higher, and therefore during this period, you must make an effort to reduce the risk to yourself and your family.

 It’s unrealistic for us to allow it to air out for weeks on end.
 You need the space in your home, and you want to be able to use the new product that you just paid for.
 As a result, most experts recommend that you air it out for 24 hours, a number which is backed by the Sleep Products Safety Council.

 Once this time has passed, you can smell the surface up close and compare it to how visceral the scent was when it first arrived.
 As long as the smell doesn’t bother you any longer, it’s okay for you to start sleeping on it.
 If the scent is too strong, you can continue to air it out for longer and rotate it periodically to ensure that the entire bed can air out.

 When you first unbox one, you’ll notice a potent chemical smell that can be overpowering and nauseating.
 While the jury is still out on whether it’s dangerous for your health in small amounts and for short periods, the smell is unpleasant, and it can make you reluctant to sleep.
 To prevent this, you need to do whatever you can to air it out.
 Here are some tips:

 All mattresses will come covered with a thin plastic layer that prevents staining and damage during transportation.
 However, not only does this plastic have a noticeably unpleasant smell, but it also keeps in the VOCs from the foam and adhesives, preventing them from escaping and causing them to seep back into the bed.